 Because the space for instructions is limited on ETSY, I decided to write a post about my way of using SMD.
 These are the teenyweenytiny SMD - only about 1mm in diameter:)

-The wires are so tiny, they can also easily be used in ready houses or scenes, because they need only extremely tiny holes to go through the wall.
+The wires are so tiny, they can also easily be used in ready houses or

 It gives us incredible possibilities to add atmosphere to our scenes.
 Unfortuately there are still so many miniaturists, who fear to work with electricity.
 Hopefully this will change with the SMD.